Peugeot iOn (2010-2018) running costs

 Not many iOns were sold in the UK new, but as of late 2019, you could still find the odd one on classified sales websites for around £6,000 to £8,000.
 The iOn has very low running costs thanks to its zero CO2 emissions.
 For instance, it’s exempt from the London Congestion Charge and road tax.
 On top of that, some places offer free or cheaper parking for electric cars.

 Peugeot iOn insurance group

-The single version of the iOn sits in insurance group 20, which looks pretty steep.
-By contrast, all the versions of the Renault Zoe are groups 15 or 16, the Volkswagen e-up is in group 10, and even the more expensive BMW i3 is in group 21.
+The single version of the iOn sits in insurance group 20, which looks pretty steep for such a cheap car.
+The latest Renault ZOE is in groups 19-23 and even the more expensive BMW i3 is in groups 28-29.

-The iOn is covered by the same three-year/60,000-mile warranty as every new Peugeot.
-That’s identical to the cover you get on a Volkswagen e-up, and the only difference between the Peugeot cover and what you get on a Nissan Leaf or BMW i3 is the mileage limit.
-The only companies that significantly better Peugeot are Kia and Hyundai, with seven and five years’ cover, respectively.
+The iOn was covered by the same three-year/60,000-mile warranty as every new Peugeot.
+That’s identical to the cover you get on a Volkswagen e-up!, and the only difference between the Peugeot cover and what you get on a Nissan Leaf or BMW i3 is the mileage limit.

 An iOn needs servicing every year, which is very much par for the course with electric cars.
 There isn’t much to service, so it can work out cheaper than a petrol or diesel.
-However, while Peugeot does offer fixed-price servicing packages, they’re only available for cars three or more years old.
+Peugeot offers fixed-price servicing packages for cars three or more years old.

 One of the simplest things about running an iOn is the annual bill for VED.
 Because this is a zero-emissions electric car, it costs nothing in road tax.
-That immediately saves you £130 over even an alternative-fuel car.
-And, better still, thanks to its list price of just over £20,000, there’s no risk of adding enough options to tip the price over £40,000, which would incur an annual surcharge of £310.
+That immediately saves you £135 over even a hybrid.